Larison's Turkey Farm Inn - Chester, New Jersey

 We take you back first to the beginnings.
 The oldest section of the Isaac Corwin house in Chester Borough, originally a modest farmhouse, dates to circa 1800.
 In 1829, James Topping, a master cabinetmaker and owner of an iron mine, purchased the house and the surrounding 53 acres of land.
 While under his ownership, the simple farmhouse expanded to become a stately home.
 In 1873, he also had a Victorian-style home known as “Sunnyside” built for his widowed daughter-in-law nearby on the property.
 Topping died in 1874, and his descendants inherited the mines.

 Larison purchased the Corwin/Topping property a few miles south of the family farm at the juncture of Routes 206 and 24 and turned the property and home into what was named the Larison’s Turkey Farm Inn.
 Many patrons remember over 100 antique lamps in the house and dining area.
 The fireplace mantle would showcase antique steins.
-Willis 1940s Uncle Sam was one of Larison’s biggest customers, providing turkeys to WW2 soldiers.
+Willis’ 1940s Uncle Sam was one of Larison’s biggest customers, providing turkeys to World War II soldiers.
 But when the war ended, Larison had to find a new way to sell some birds: the idea, a restaurant.

 They started with just nine tables, according to Willis and Ruth Larison.
 Ruth hired three helpers, and Ruth would do the cooking in the kitchen.
-Larison’s turkey farm would raise about 4,400 turkeys yearly, 1,600 for sale, and 2,800 for the restaurant.
+Larison’s turkey farm would raise approximately 4,400 turkeys annually, with 1,600 for sale and 2,800 for the restaurant.
 The turkey eggs were hatched in California.
 Larison would purchase the chicks when they were just a day old in February from a seller in Cranbury, New Jersey, and raise them through November.
 The slaughtering process took over 45 part-time staffers to complete in time for Thanksgiving.

 For the first Thanksgiving in 1945, Larison’s served 125 people; on Thanksgiving in 1965, they served over 1,200 turkey dinners.
 For Christmas that year, they served over 800 dinners.
 But it was Mother’s Day that would reign king, as Larison’s sold more turkey dinners on Mother’s Day, their busiest day of the year, where turkeys were cooked five at a time in their oven.